2020 Roku Express Plus (3910) Review

-The remote also includes four shortcut buttons at the bottom that allows you to go directly to a streaming service app such as Netflix or Sling TV.
-Depending upon where you get the Roku Express these four buttons may be different.
-Roku also offers the Roku mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.
+The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
+Depending upon where you get the Express+ these four buttons may be different.
+Users also have access to the mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.

-The performance of the Roku is largely determined by the Wi-Fi antenna, processor, and Roku platform.
-The Express can’t access less-crowded 5GHz Wi-Fi networks, just standard 2.4GHz ones.
+The performance of the streamer is largely determined by the Wi-Fi antenna, processor, and the platform.
+The Express Plus can’t access less-crowded 5GHz Wi-Fi networks, just standard 2.4GHz ones.
 If your home Wi-Fi network is spotty or weak, this will affect start-up and load times.

 The processor is middle-of-the-road but is capable of handling just about any app or video.

-The platform is where Roku absolutely nails it.
+The platform is where the manufacturer absolutely nails it.
 It’s lightweight and fairly minimalist.
 The platform is not cluttered making scrolling smooth and quick.